laststonedjs/Arctic_Fox_CRUD_React/README.md

 Open Arctic Fox blog to view it in your browser.

-## I created fake Mock REST Api with "json-server" package, installed with npm
+## Created fake Mock RESTApi with "json-server" package, installed with npm

 ### Simulated database with json-server.